What's Included in the Price

 Perth's housing stock is overwhelmingly slab-on-ground construction, which is the ideal substrate for bathroom waterproofing.
 Unlike Melbourne and Sydney, where timber-framed floors are common in older suburbs, Perth homes from the 1960s onward are almost universally built on concrete slabs.
 This means the fibre cement overlay step is rarely needed, simplifying the job and keeping costs more predictable.

 The exceptions are some older character homes in suburbs like Subiaco, Mount Lawley, and Claremont, where original timber-framed construction may be present.
-These represent a small portion of Perth's waterproofing work but sit at the higher end when they do occur.
+Cottingham-style homes in Fremantle and East Fremantle can also have timber floors.
+These represent a small portion of Perth's waterproofing work but sit at the higher end when they do occur, with a flexible Class III membrane recommended over the fibre cement overlay.

-Perth's building boom periods have produced large volumes of bathrooms with waterproofing that is now 15 to 20 years old, approaching the end of typical membrane life.
-If you are planning a bathroom renovation in a home built during the 2000s construction boom, plan for full waterproofing replacement rather than patching.
+Perth's building boom periods (early 2000s and 2010s) produced a large volume of bathrooms with waterproofing that is now 15 to 20 years old, approaching or past the typical membrane lifespan.
+If you are planning a bathroom renovation in a home built during those periods, plan for full waterproofing replacement rather than patching.
+Across the growth corridors of Ellenbrook, Butler, and Byford, thousands of bathrooms are reaching this age simultaneously.

 Hiring a Licensed Waterproofer in WA